cwk30/cwk30.github.io/computing.md

 ****

 ## Future Thoughts
 The field of Information Systems is truly fascinating, and I wish to have the chance to further my passion in this.
-My strong passion has led me on my knowledge pursuit, and in the future I wish to specialise in Cyber Security.
+My strong passion has led me on my knowledge pursuit, and in the future, I wish to specialise in Cyber Security.